North Korea requests oil to refuel ship carrying Olympic delegation

 On Wednesday, 280 North Koreans, including four officials, 229 cheerleaders, 26 members of a Taekwondo demonstration team and 21 reporters arrived in the South by land, joining 73 others, including 22 athletes already in the country.

 The head of the North's delegation, Kim Yong Nam, is expected to arrive on Friday.
-Kim, who is ceremonial head of state and head of the country's parliament, will be accompanied by Kim Yo Jong, the youner sister of North Korean leader Kim Jong Un, and numerous other high-ranking officials.
+Kim, who is the ceremonial head of state, will be accompanied by Kim Yo Jong, the younger sister of North Korean leader Kim Jong Un, and numerous other high-ranking officials.